-Compare that price to what the travel sites and aggregators are offering (cheaptickets.com, Orbitz, Travelocity, Expedia, Kayak, etc.).
-One site I really like and use all the time is Tripadvisor
+Compare that price to what the travel sites and aggregators are offering (cheaptickets.com, Orbitz, Travelocity, Expedia, Kayak, Skyscanner, Tripadvisor etc.).

 Kayak also gives you the price history of your ticket so you can see what the price has been doing.

 I also subscribe to the newsletter for Airfarewatchdog.com.
 It gives you fares from the airport of your choice and several alternate airports, depending on where you live.
 It also tells you availability of seats so you might actually have a chance of booking one.

 Even if you go a week before high season, you can usually find good deals.
 High season for the Caribbean is mid-December through mid-April and is the hardest time to find cheap airfare.
 You will be taking a little more of a risk with weather, though, so keep this in mind.